-&lt;sup>1 The lengthy collateral litigation involved discovery and injunctive hearings caused by Dhanji Desai's failure to produce a key to a Pennsylvania Lottery machine in order to perform an accounting of Cigar Wala revenues for potential damages in favor of Chhaya Managemnt.
+1 The lengthy collateral litigation involved discovery and injunctive hearings caused by Dhanji Desai's failure to produce a key to a Pennsylvania Lottery machine in order to perform an accounting of Cigar Wala revenues for potential damages in favor of Chhaya Managemnt.
 There was also substantial litigation associated with a motion by defense counsel Thomas J. Wagner, Esquire to withdraw as attorney for defendants Cigar Wala, Cigar Wala Newstand, Malik Shaw and Patel.
-Mr. Wagner was ultimately permitted to withdraw by order dated March 26,
+Mr. Wagner was ultimately permitted to withdraw by order dated March 26, 2018, after all hope of amicable resolution had been exhausted and Mr. Wagner had been working pro bono for some time.

 10, 2016 by a joinder complaint filed against Dhanjii Desai as an additional defendant.
-This filed a timely answer and summary judgment litigation commenced soon after with a motion n answer counterclaims on Dhanji Desai was later joined as an additional defendant by defendants Patel, Malik Shah, Cigar Wala News Stand and Cigar Wala.
+This filed a timely answwr and summary judgment litigation commenced soon after with a motion n answer counterclaims on Dhanji Desai was later joined as an additional defendant by defendants Patel, Malik Shah, Cigar Wala News Stand and Cigar Wala.2